Sarah Althea Hill

-Sarah Althea Hill (March 26, 1850 – February 14, 1937) was a socialite, mistress, and mentally unstable woman with a history of violent behavior who became a national celebrity when she sued millionaire Senator William Sharon for divorce, citing adultery, in 1883.
+Sarah Althea Hill (March 26, 1850 – February 14, 1937) was a California socialite who became a national celebrity when she sued millionaire Senator William Sharon for divorce, citing adultery, in 1883.
 She claimed he had secretly married her three years earlier in a private contract.
 She was known to carry a small-caliber Colt revolver in her purse and did not hesitate to threaten all who crossed her.
 The divorce case and related lawsuits set legal precedent and spawned numerous spinoff lawsuits that dragged on for nearly a decade.
-Two months after Sharon died, she married her attorney David S. Terry.
+Two months after Sharon died, she married her attorney David S. Terry, and was declared insane after his death.

 Early years

 Hill was born in Pleasant Hill, Missouri, the daughter of attorney Samuel H. Hill and Julia Sloan.
 Her older brother was Hiram Morgan Hill, for whom the California town of Morgan Hill is named.
 Both of their parents died while they were minors, leaving them to be cared for by relatives.
 When they came of age, they received $20,000 (or about $ today) each as their inheritance from their parents.

 In 1871, at the age of 21, Hill came to San Francisco with her brother, where they lived with their relatives, William and Ada Bryan.
 In 1880, she had a love affair with attorney Reuben H. Lloyd.
 When he ended the affair, she attempted suicide on May 10, 1880, in his office by drinking poison.
 She was saved when her stomach was pumped.